-In accordance with the Internal Revenue Service Code (the Code), the Fund has recorded a rebate liability for excess investment earnings in tax-exempt bond and note issues.
-The excess investment earnings arise due to actual investment yields earned by the Fund being greater than yields permitted to be retained by the Fund under the Code.
-The Code requires 90% of such excess investment earnings to be remitted to the United States Treasury every five years and in full at the final redemption of the bonds.
+In accordance with the Internal Revenue Code (IRC), the Fund has recorded a rebate liability for excess investment earnings in tax-exempt bond and note issues.
+The excess investment earnings arise due to actual investment yields earned by the Fund being greater than yields permitted to be retained by the Fund under the IRC.
+The IRC requires 90% of such excess investment earnings to be remitted to the United States Treasury every five years and in full at the final redemption of the bonds.
 Interest income on the Statements of Revenues, Expenses, and Changes in Net Position is reduced by the rebate liability due to excess investment earnings.
 The increase/decrease in fair value of investments on the Statements of Revenue, Expenses, and Changes in Net Position is adjusted by the change in the estimated liability due to the change in fair value of investments.
-For the years ended June 30, 2020 and 2019, the rebate liability was \$108 and \$40, respectively.
+For the years ended June 30, 2021 and 2020, the rebate liability was \$178 and \$108, respectively.